 Games are not a “one-and-done” training modality, Brown adds.
 Add variability so that learners can return to the game and continue practicing.
 “If every time someone goes into that environment … it’s going to be the same experience, you’re not going to be able to leverage the power of the game.”
 Instead, design multiple scenarios into the game to maximize your ROI.

 Online games can also be part of a blended learning program.
-Before giving learners access to the game, prepare them for the experiential learning by providing them with video, PowerPoints or other content.
+Before giving learners access to the game, prepare them for experiential learning by providing them with video, (such as PowerPoints or other content).
 That way, Brown says, they’re familiar with the information and can be more successful, more quickly.